 Frosted Eye Shadow

 There was always a free mini frosted eye shadow or lip gloss that came with our favorite teen magazine.
-Most of our makeup experimentations resulted with some sort of glitter look, as seen on Julia Roberts.
+Most of our makeup experimentations resulted in some sort of glitter look, as seen on Julia Roberts.
 However, if you go for a darker shadow, then you can still make a frosted shadow look modern.

 It just doesn't get much prettier than this light-reflecting shadow.
 It's made with crushed pearls and is an absolute pleasure to glide on to the lids.
 The deep metallic shades are great on all skin tones too.